srjoeraj/dotfiles/README.md

 # dotfiles
-These are my dotfiles for various tools I use in the terminal
+These are my dotfiles for various tools I use in the terminal.

-This is a test.